Introduction

 Concrete Mix Ratio

-The ratio of cement, sand, and aggregate in the concrete mix can influence the final volume.
-A well-balanced mix ensures optimal strength and reduces the need for excess material.
+The proportions of cement, sand, and aggregate in the concrete mix can affect the final volume.
+A well-optimized mix ensures strength and minimizes the need for excess material.

 -